CharlesFrFr/imretarted/README.md

 - **Web interface:** Built in web interface to manage your server. (not implemented yet)

 ## Roadmap

+Roadmap is in order of completion, so closer to the top of list means it will be done before items lower down the list.
+View the trello board [here](https://trello.com/b/7AKhxa5T/zombie-server) to see a more detailed view of this roadmap and to view any bugs.

 - [x] Basic user creation and authentication
 - [x] Fortnite uses oauth tokens